Frichetten/Specter/README.md

 **What makes Specter unique as a cryptocurrency?:** Unlike most cryptocurrencies, Specter isn't trying to become an ICO or get sold on an exchange.
 Instead, Specter is a research project focused on overcoming the technical challenges of Blockchain technology.

-### Do You Accept New Developers on the Project?
-YES!
-Absolutely!
-I am happy to help new developers on their path to contribute to open source.
-Please see our contributing guidelines as to how to get started.

 Satoshi Nakamoto's original white paper can be found [here](https://bitcoin.org/bitcoin.pdf)

 Want to donate to support the project?